vsvarapriya/E-Commerce/README.md

 # E-Commerce
-An e-commerce website for selling pickles.
+An e-commerce website using laravel framework.